 The title insurance company searches the property's title history.
-The title company can almost always identify any title problems that may arise and have these problems cleared-up prior to closing.
+The title insurance company can usually identify any title problems and clear up these problems prior to closing.

-Real Estate law is extraordinarily complicated.
-Title companies make sure that all the T's are crossed and all the I's are dotted so you don't end up with a clouded title and legal problems.
-Your owner's policy will describe the property and outline any recorded limitations on your ownership.
-It will also set forth the title insurance company's responsibilities should any claim covered by the policy terms arise.
-Typically your title insurance will protect you in the following cases:
+Because Real Estate Law is so complex, you need an expert to make sure that all previous transactions have been correct, so you don't end up with legal problems or a problem selling your property.
+Your owner's policy will describe the property and outline the limitations on your ownership.
+It will also set forth the title company's responsibilities should any claim covered by the policy terms arise.
+Title insurance covers the following:

 Financial Edge Mortgage Corp. can walk you through the pitfalls of getting a mortgage.
 Give us a call at 425-508-9988.